 Event system

-Ark provides an an event system with observers that allow an application to react on events, such as adding and removing components and entities.
+Ark provides an event system with observers that allow an application to react on events, such as adding and removing components and entities.

 Observers can filter for the events they are interested in, in several ways.
-A callback function with is executed for the affected entity whenever an observer’s filter matches.
+A callback function is executed for the affected entity whenever an observer’s filter matches.

 Example

-// Create an observer.
+// Create an observer

 ecs.Observe1[Position](ecs.OnCreateEntity).